MetaMask/metamask-extension/README.md

 ### Developing the UI

-To enjoy the live-reloading that `grunt dev` offers while working on the `metamask-ui` or `web3-provider-enigne` dependencies:
+To enjoy the live-reloading that `gulp dev` offers while working on the `metamask-ui` or `web3-provider-engine` dependencies:

  1. Clone the dependency locally.
  2. `npm install` in its folder.
  3. Run `npm link` in its folder.
  4. Run `npm link $DEP_NAME` in this project folder.
- 5. Next time you `grunt dev` it will watch the dependency for changes as well!
+ 5. Next time you `gulp dev` it will watch the dependency for changes as well!